apache/sling-org-apache-sling-jcr-repoinit/README.md

 This module implements [Repository Initalization](https://sling.apache.org/documentation/bundles/repository-initialization.html) operations for the Sling _repoinit_ modules, operations that can initialize content, service users and privileges in a JCR content repository.

+The user documentation for the Sling Repoinit modules is at https://sling.apache.org/documentation/bundles/repository-initialization.html

 ## Updating to a newer version of Jackrabbit Oak

 The Oak version (and the associated Jackrabbit version) must be maintained in two locations: